buchgr/bazel-remote/README.md

 ### Prebuilt Image

 We publish docker images to [DockerHub](https://hub.docker.com/r/buchgr/bazel-remote-cache/) that you can use with `docker run`.
-The below command will start the remote cache on port `9090` for HTTP and `9092` for gRPC, with the default maximum cache size of `5 GiB`.
+The following commands will start the remote cache on port `9090` for HTTP and `9092` for gRPC, with the default maximum cache size of `5 GiB`.

 ```bash